Dead-end street: Effects on local traffic

+Real estate desirability

-Real estate developers prefer culs-de-sac because they allow builders to fit more houses into oddly-shaped tracts of land and facilitate building to the edges of rivers and property lines.
+Real estate developers prefer culs-de-sac because they allow builders to fit more houses into oddly shaped tracts of land and facilitate building to the edges of rivers and property lines.
 They also choose these discontinuous network patterns of cul-de-sac and loop streets because of the often significant economies in infrastructure costs compared to the grid plan.

 From an environmental perspective, culs-de-sac allow greater flexibility than the common grid in adapting to the natural grades of a site and to its ecologically sensitive features, such as streams, creeks, and mature forest growth.

 The desirability of the cul-de-sac street type among home buyers is implied by the evidence that they often pay up to a 20% premium for a home on such a street, according to one study.
 That could be because there is considerably less passing traffic, resulting in less noise and reduced actual or perceived risk, increasing the sense of tranquility.
 A survey of residents on three types of streets: cul-de-sac, loop, and through (grid) recorded their preferences among these types.
 It found that 82% of cul-de-sac residents preferred their own street type, 18% preferred a loop, and 0% the grid.
 Only 13% of grid street residents preferred their own type and 54% would choose a cul-de-sac.

 Two other studies, reported in 1990 and 2009 respectively, confirmed the upward trend and determined the premium that cul-de-sac streets command.
 The first found a 29% premium over the streets in a grid.
 The second, focused on trails and greenbelts, found that other amenities including cul-de-sac streets add significantly to the home value.